 Run iSkysoft Data Recovery for Mac from Application folder or any folder you've installed it to.
 You can choose from Lost Data Recovery, Raw Data Recovery, Partition Recovery and Resume Recovery.
 Here first try Lost Data Recovery to undo Trash deletion quickly.
 If it fails, try Raw Data Recovery mode to recover emptied files completely.

 In the "Lost Data Recovery" window, choose the drive of your Mac and click "Scan" on top to search for deleted files from Trash or other folders.

 To recover found files deleted by Empty Trash command, check the box before the files and click the Recover button on top.
-Or right click the selected file and choose Recover item.
-In the pop up dialog, choose an output folder and click OK to undo Empty Trash operation.
+Or right click the selected file and choose "Recover".
+In the pop up dialog, choose an output folder and click "OK" to undo the emptied Trash operation.

 Keep in mind that you can't save found Trash files to its original drive in case the lost files are overwritten.
 So an external hard drive is preferred, if available.

 Tips: 4 general Preview modes are provided: Icons, List, Columns and Cover Flow.
 The "Cover Flow" mode is very useful if you don't the file name.
 Note that most image and document formats are previewable, while only some audio and video formats are supported.

 More About Trash and Trash Data Recovery (Recycle Bin)